skeptycal/ApplySyntax/docs/usage.md

 ---

 # Overview
-ApplySyntax is based on the idea of creating rules for applying a certain syntaxes to specific files.
+ApplySyntax is based on the idea of creating rules for applying certain syntaxes to specific files.
 You define the rules, the plugin checks them.
 The first one to pass wins.

-Create your own custom rules in `Packages/User/ApplySyntax.sublime-settings`.
-The easiest way to get started is to just copy the default settings file found in `Packages/ApplySyntax/ApplySyntax.sublime-settings` to your `Packages/User` directory and modify it to meet your needs.
-Make sure you remove the `default_syntaxes` key and create a new one called `syntaxes`.
-If you don't, you will overwrite the default syntaxes and they and you won't get updates to them.
+ApplySyntax allows you to create your own custom rules.
+The easiest way to get started is to create a settings file called `ApplySyntax.sublime-settings` in your `Packages/User` folder.
+You can override the default settings in `Packages/ApplySyntax/ApplySyntax.sublime-settings` by setting them in your `Packages/User/ApplySyntax.sublime-settings` file.
+You can override any setting to meet your needs.
+To append rules to the default rule set, you can create a key called `syntaxes` (modifying `default_syntaxes` will wipe out all the default rules and is not recommended as you won't get the latest updates).

 # Creating Rules
 Each rule is a dictionary within the syntax array.
 Let's take a look at the top level parameters.

 ## Name